Motorola debuts Moto Z3 and 5G Moto Mod for Verizon’s 5G network

 Motorola’s timing and methodology could be perfect for capturing early U.S. adopters.
 By offering the 5G capabilities as an accessory to existing phones, the company can let customers rely upon a solid 4G phone until 5G becomes available where they live and work.
 Then users can simply attach or detach the accessory when they’re in need of the higher speed — and willing to deal with what could be considerable additional power drain.

-Earlier this week, Lenovo VP Chang Cheng said that the company would debut “the world’s first 5G mobile phone,” though it was unclear whether that product would debut under the Lenovo or Motorola name.
+Earlier this week, Motorola’s parent company Lenovo said that Lenovo would debut “the world’s first 5G mobile phone” with a Snapdragon 855 processor, though it was unclear whether that product would debut under the Lenovo or Motorola name.
+Today’s announcement is more of a 5G accessory than a 5G mobile phone, increasing the likelihood that the company is planning a near-term rollout of a fully integrated 5G device as well.